-Prerequisites of course Cognitive Systems Engineering C - GET Research Seminar: None - but interest in cutting-edge topics in the field of cognitive systems engineering Information: Unless otherwise specified, these are recommendations
+Prerequisites of course Cognitive Systems Engineering C - GET Research Seminar:

+Recommended: None - but interest in the subject-matter and interdisciplinary work

 This module is offered in two parts.
 Students have to choose two out of three.
 Each part covers two hours per week and yields three credits.